Last Updated: August 22, 2021

 : Recall Knowledge can be an effective way to gain insights into your enemies, and numerous character options offer specific numeric benefits when using Recall Knowledge, such as the Ranger’s Monster Hunter feat chain.

 : A massive upgrade from Scholarly Recollection, this allows you to easily make Recall Knowledge checks without cutting into your Actions on your turn.
-If Sholarly Recollection is appealing for you, Know the Enemy is definitely worth the upgrade.
+If Scholarly Recollection is appealing for you, Know the Enemy is definitely worth the upgrade.

 Both spells are universally useful.